NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Using the Interface Surface Temperature Results in EnergyPlus
 -------------------------------------------------------------

-If the objects are placed in the normal EnergyPlus input IDF file using the “GroundHeatTransfer:Basement:” prefix, then the values resulting from the Basement preprocessor will be automatically included in the simulation at run time.
+If the objects are placed in the normal EnergyPlus input IDF file using the "GroundHeatTransfer:Basement:" prefix, then the values resulting from the Basement preprocessor will be automatically included in the simulation at run time.
 The surfaces can reference these values using Outside Boundary Conditions of:

 n GroundBasementPreprocessorAverageWall